 The witty back and forth conversations between himself and the crowd in between songs made it seem like he was performing in his mates’ backyard, it was such a charismatic and intimate show.
 There was even a makeshift “phone call” from his mother just to ensure that we were all having a good time.

 He played hits from all albums such as We Get Around, Hellsong, Knee Length Socks, Shruggin andStories all of which got a massive response, seeing as most people just expected to hear new material.
 It was a perfect balance, a hype gig.
-A much better approach than just playing the new album start to finish.
 The whole night was orchestrated perfectly.

 Accompanied by a full range and register of back-up vocalists and a talented DJ, it was a strong combination of that melodic but raw hip-hop sound that Urthboy is able to embody so well.
 Long Loud Hours and The Arrow were two new releases that stood out but what stole the show was the cover of Meg Mac’s Roll Up Your Sleeves, which was honestly so good it was sort of hard to process.